slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <h3>Student Evaluations at the University of Rochester
 </h3>

 Summary (average out of 5) of teaching evaluations at the University of Rochester.
-This questionary assesses
+This questionary assesses instructor stance and accomodations due to the COVID-19 pandemic.

 ### Fall 2021 - Spring 2022